Cinnamon Leaf Oil:

 - Urinary tract infection is very common in hospitals & other places.
 Cinnamon oil may be able to help preventing urinary tract infection

-- Cinnamon oil is used in Dental and Pharmaceuticals Products.
+- It is used in Dental and Pharmaceuticals Products.

 - It is very good Insect repellent.